yourWaifu/sleepy-discord/source/link.html.md

 For now, Visual Studio is the only option.
 </aside>

 **Preparing:** Before we start, if are using a library that needs curl, for example cpr, then you need to compile it.
+If you used setup.py to download cpr, it should have also download curl for you in ``sleepy_discord\deps\cpr\opt\curl``.

 > Here what the commands should look like for compiling curl